tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~

 This 64-bit value is used in the ACK message as well as in the "record_sequence_number"
-input to the AEAD function.
+input to the Authenticated Encryption with Associated Data (AEAD) function.

 The entire header value shown in {{hdr_examples}} (but prior to record number
-encryption, see {{rne}}) is used as as the additional data value for the AEAD
+encryption; see {{rne}}) is used as the additional data value for the
+AEAD
 function.
 For instance, if the minimal variant is used,
+the Associated Data (AD)
-the AAD is 2 octets long.
+is 2 octets long.
 Note that this design is different from the additional data
-calculation for DTLS 1.2 and for DTLS 1.2 with Connection ID.
+calculation for DTLS 1.2 and for DTLS 1.2 with Connection IDs.

 ## Demultiplexing DTLS Records

-DTLS 1.3 uses a variable length record format and hence the
+DTLS 1.3 uses a variable-length record format and hence the
-demultiplexing process is more complex since more header formats
+demultiplexing process is more complex, as more header formats
 need to be distinguished.
 Implementations can demultiplex DTLS 1.3 records
 by examining the first byte as follows: